1

 Because of the increasing interest in using hemp in commercial feed, Senate Bill 17-109 was recently passed through the Colorado Legislature and signed by Governor Hickenlooper.
 Originating from the Colorado hemp industry, this bill calls for a study group under the Commissioner of Agriculture to examine the feasibility of allowing hemp products in commercial feed.

 The group will explore a number of aspects related to this study, including the FDA Center for Veterinary Medicine and AAFCO approval process, economic and regulatory concerns, and animal nutrition and safety.
-This study is not intended to be a scientific research study, but rather a review of the broad logistical and practical aspects of adding hemp into commercial feed.
+This study is not intended to be a scientific research study, but rather a review of the broad logistical and practical aspects of adding hemp to commercial feed.

 The bill establishes a wide spectrum of stakeholders involved with hemp production, animal nutrition, commercial feed regulation, and livestock production.
 Specifically, designating experts in hemp production and processing, legal experts, policy research analysts from institutions of higher education, veterinarians, livestock producers, feed manufacturers, and any other experts the Commissioner determines will help the study group understand the legal, practical, or business considerations of allowing hemp products in commercial feed.
 More information on this study group will be made available this summer.